xuankimtran/docs-1/pages/katalon-studio/docs/katalon-compact-utility.md

 ## Configuring and Using the Compact Utility with Chrome Profile

-The next steps will help you associate your Chrome Profile with the Compact Chrome (with Profile) function in Katalon Studio.
+The next steps will help you associate your Chrome Profile with the Spy, Record and Smart Wait in Katalon Studio.

 ### Finding your Chrome Profile in the User Data Directory

 There are multiple Profiles in a given User Data Directory.
-This section will help you find the path to the correct one.
+This section will help you find the name of the correct one.

 1. Open Chrome with the Profile you previously used to install Katalon Compact Utility.
 In the address bar, type `chrome://version` and press Enter.

-2. The line "Profile Path:" now displays the path to your *active* Profile.
+2. The line **Profile Path**: now displays the path to your active Profile.
 For example: `C:\Users\your_username\AppData\Local\Google\Chrome\User Data\your_profile_name`.
 3. Copy your profile name.
 4. Close Chrome.